IShiraiKurokoI/DLUT-CERNET-dynamic/README.md

 # DLUT-CERNET-dynamic
- dynamic monitor of connection of DLUT and CERNET
+Dynamic monitor of connection of DLUT and CERNET,which allows students and teachers to dynamically acknowledge the status of network.

+Due to the source of data and safety concerns,the html file can only be used under DLUT's network

+It's welcomed to propose any suggestions!